uf-icbr-bioinformatics/uf-icbr-bioinformatics.github.io/index.md

 ---
 ## Csvutils
 A collection of utilities for working with delimited files.
 Includes a program to automatically convert several delimited files into a single Excel file, and an interactive full-screen viewer for delimited files.
 This package is available through the [csvutils](https://github.com/uf-icbr-bioinformatics/csvutils) repository

+---
+## Bioscripts
+This repository contains a collection of stand-alone scripts for various tasks in bioinformatics.
+They were developed independently for use in various data analysis pipelines.
+This package is available through the [bioscripts](https://github.com/uf-icbr-bioinformatics/bioscripts) repository.